Rwanda says Congolese soldier crossed border and opened fire

-KIGALI, Rwanda (AP) — Rwanda’s military says a Congolese soldier crossed the border and began shooting at Rwandan security forces and civilians before being shot dead, the latest escalation in tensions between the countries.
+KIGALI, Rwanda (AP) — Rwanda’s military says a Congolese soldier crossed the border and began shooting at Rwandan security forces and civilians before being shot dead, the latest escalation in tensions between the countries that has led to talk of war.

 A Rwanda Defense Force statement said the unidentified soldier crossed the border Friday morning in Rubavu district and injured two Rwandan police officers.
 The statement said a Rwanda National Police officer fired in self-defense and the Congolese soldier was killed.

-The Rwandan statement said Congolese authorities have been informed and border officials from both countries were at the scene.
+The Rwandan statement said Congolese authorities were informed and border officials from both countries were at the scene.
 A body of military experts from regional states also was at the scene.

 “The situation at the border is now calm,” Rwanda’s statement said.